UNiXMIT/UNiXextend/docs/trace.md

 3. At the debugger prompt enter 'tf 9', then 't flush', then 'g'.
 Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.
 If you did not include the path for the log file name it will be located in the working directory specified in the alias.

-4. Zip up acurcl.log and runtime.log, and attach to the support incident.
+4. Zip up acurcl.log and runtime.log, and attach to the support case.

 ## AcuToWeb: